DebasishSahoo10/the-odin-project/css-exercises/reamd.md

 ### (9) Difference between CLASS and ID

 both are CSS selectors but a we can assign one class to multiple items to make things easy sometimes but ID has to be unique to each element.

+### (10) What happens if a HTML element is styled using tag, ID and also class?

+Here style from CSS will be applied in this manner : first ID, then Class and then Tag.